danwells96/ARISES/DocFiles/Sections/Health Domain.md

 Image of Health table cell
 </p>
 * Expanding table cells: When a cell is selected it will expand or contract to show/hide the low/avg/high of that day's glucose logs
-* Displaying summaries of previous day's information: Previous `Day` logs are fetched, then filtered based on user's selected filters such as whether the user had a hypoglycemic glucose value on that day and the number of previous days to show.
+* Displaying summaries of previous day's information: Previous `Day` logs are fetched, then filtered based on user's selected filters such as whether the user had a hypoglycaemic glucose value on that day and the number of previous days to show.
 Icons highlighted green display whether that day contained a Hypo, Hyper, Exercise log, Stress or Illness.
 <p align="center">
 <img src="https://raw.githubusercontent.com/danwells96/ARISES/master/DocFiles/img/healthicons.png" alt="Image of health summary icons" width="200"/>
 </p>